3 Low Maintenance Dog Breeds Suitable For Stay at Home Moms

 Just don’t take this as a sign of them not being interested in walking.
 They do love to have their daily exercise, and they need it, but if they don’t have to, then they won’t move, which is why you will sometimes need to motivate them for a little walk.

-The downside is that they need regular baths and visits to the groomer.
+The downside of the dog is that they need regular baths and visits to the groomer.
 Their hair can get tangled very quickly, so if you don’t watch out, then that trip to the groomer will cost a lot more, and your pet will come out almost bald.
 Nobody wants that, especially not the dog.

 Also, because of their hair, they need to be kept inside.
 Such a dog will not be okay in dirt and mud.
-It is not acceptable in any case to keep a Bichon Frise in your garden.
+It is not acceptable in any case to keep a Bichon Frise dog in your garden.

 Relationship with children

 Just fine.
-Children can play with this breed as much as they want, as these dogs can never have enough of playtime.
-They love the attention and the excitement they get out of it, so will be no such thing as “Mommy, the dog doesn’t want to play with me!”.
-Bichon Frise will have no problem keeping up with even the most active of children.
+Children can play with this dog breed as much as they want, as these dogs can never have enough of playtime.
+They love the attention and the excitement they get out of it, so there will be no such thing as “Mommy, the dog doesn’t want to play with me!”.
+Bichon Frise dog will have no problem keeping up with even the most active of children.

 Also, they are small dogs.
 If you cut their nails regularly, then they can’t do any harm to anyone because of their size.
 There won’t be a problem if they run around the house or suddenly become hyped.
 To say: they aren’t big enough to cause trouble.